ozank/ozank.github.io/index.md

 I'm an assistant professor in  [Electrical-Electronics Engineering Department](http://www.eee.metu.edu.tr), [METU](http://www.metu.edu.tr).
 For more information about me, you can download my [CV](/cv) or have look at my [Publications](/papers) and [Presentations](/presentations).

 You can find a few [software tips](/tips).
-Also, I collect these [these links](/explained) that can help you to understand some difficult concepts.
+Also, I collect [these links](/explained) that can help you to understand some difficult concepts.

 #### Contact: